-Valley Water's Upper Llagas Creek Flood Protection Project authorization language needs to be revised to eliminate an errant paragraph which was included in the Water Resources Development Act (WRDA) of 2007 authorization bill.
+Valley Water's Upper Llagas Creek Flood Protection Project authorization language needs to be revised to eliminate an errant paragraph that was included in the Water Resources Development Act of 2007 (WRDA) authorization bill.
 This language has created confusion in providing direction to the USACE and the Office of Management and Budget.
-In addition, the project's progress has been severely impacted by the lack of appropriations from Congress.
+In addition, the project's progress has been severely impacted by lack of appropriations from Congress.
 One way to address this is to explore reversing WRDA authorization back to the Natural Resources Conservation Service (NRCS), who had it prior to 1999.
 Since the USACE replaced NRCS for this project as part of WRDA 1999, funding has dwindled significantly, hampering this project's progress.
 Critical focus needs to be put on securing appropriations for the project going forward.
-Due to the restrictions on earmarks, the Water Resources Reform Development Act of 2014 (WRRDA) was not viable vehicle to fix the errant paragraph.
+Due to the restrictions on earmarks, Water Resources Reform and Development Act of 2014 (WRRDA) was not a vehicle that was available to fix the errant paragraph.

-Continue to seek language clarifying the intent for the Upper Llagas Creek Flood Protection Project in WRDA legislation, or seek alternative federal sponsorship through WRDA or other federal legislation.
-Emphasis will be placed at all levels both locally and in Washington D.C. to secure future federal funding for the Upper Llagas Creek Flood Protection Project.
+Continue to seek language clarifying the intent for the Upper Llagas Creek Flood Protection Project in WRDA or seek alternative federal sponsorship through WRDA or other federal legislation.
+Emphasis will be placed at all levels, both locally and in Washington, D.C., to secure future federal funding for the Upper Llagas Creek Flood Protection Project.

-Additional emphasis will be placed on securing alternative funding, including funding from the Department of Agriculture through the Farm Bill or other agricultural appropriations as appropriate to ultimately allocate funding to NRCS.
+Additional emphasis will be placed on securing alternative funding, including funding from the U.S. Department of Agriculture through the Farm Bill or other agricultural appropriations as appropriate to ultimately allocate funding to NRCS.

-U.S. Army Corps of Engineers Levee Vegetation Policy
+U.S. Army Corps of Engineers (USACE) Levee Vegetation Policy

-USACE currently requires all vegetation other than grasses to be removed from levees and within a 15-foot buffer zone on either side of USACE-inspected levees, which often provide high-quality riparian habitat.
-If Valley Water doesn't remove the vegetation, the USACE may "fail" the levee and remove it from its rehabilitation and inspection program, which would then alert Federal Emergency Management Agency (FEMA and others that the levee is unacceptable, and eliminate the possibility of USACE funding for floodrelated work.
-Consequently, it is in Valley Water's interest to encourage the USACE to revise this policy in order to 1) prevent required removal of valuable riparian vegetation, and 2) prevent the consequences associated with the USACE "failing" levees that retain this valuable vegetation.
-In WRRDA, the USACE has been directed by Congress to evaluate the current Levee Vegetation Policy, including preservation of habitat, vegetation impacts during flooding, historic links between vegetation and flood risk, economic and environmental impacts, and factors that promote regional variances in the program.
+USACE currently requires all vegetation other than grasses to be removed from levees and within a 15-foot buffer zone on either side of USACE-inspected levees, which often provide high quality riparian habitat.
+If Valley Water doesn't remove the vegetation, USACE may "fail" the levee and remove it from its rehabilitation and inspection program, which would then alert Federal Emergency Management Agency (FEMA) and others that the levee is unacceptable and eliminate the possibility of USACE funding for flood-related work.
+Consequently, it is in Valley Water's interest to encourage USACE to revise this policy in order to 1) prevent required removal of valuable riparian vegetation, and 2) prevent the consequences associated with USACE "failing" levees that retain this valuable vegetation.

+In the WRRDA of 2014, Congress directed USACE to evaluate the current Levee Vegetation Policy, including preservation of habitat, vegetation impacts during flooding, historic links between vegetation and flood risk, economic and environmental impacts, and factors that promote regional variances in the program.

-Work with the USACE and Congress to ensure that Valley Water's desires relative to vegetation on levees are addressed through the implementation phase of WRDA.
+Work with USACE and Congress to ensure that Valley Water's desires relative to vegetation on levees are addressed through the implementation phase of WRRDA.